selecto-elixir/selecto_test/README.md

 Notes
 Projects using selecto_components should include Tailwind and Alpine.js as is done in this project.
 You also need to add the push event hook from assets/js/hooks.

-Plans:

-- bigger database with lots of tables and real data

 To use:

 1) checkout selecto and selecto_components into vendor subdir